microsoft/TypeScript-Handbook/pages/Utility Types.md

 # `ThisType<T>`

 This utility does not return a transformed type.
-Instead, it serves a marker for a contextual `this` type.
+Instead, it serves as a marker for a contextual `this` type.
 Note that the `--noImplicitThis` flag must be enabled to use this utility.

 ##### Example